 The Company’s core operations are concentrated in four federal districts of the Russian Federation, specifically in the North-Western Federal District (the Nenets Autonomous Area, the Komi Republic, and the Kaliningrad Region), the Volga Federal District (the Perm Territory and the Republic of Tatarstan), the Ural Federal District (the Yamal-Nenets Autonomous Area and KhantyMansi Autonomous Area – Yugra), and the Southern Federal District (the Volgograd Region, Astrakhan Region, and the Republic of Kalmykia).

-West Siberia is the Company's key oil production region (40% of the LUKOIL Group's oil production), and its key resource base (48% of the LUKOIL Group's proved oil reserves).
+West Siberia is the Company's key oil production region, and its key resource base.

 The first oil field in West Siberia was discovered in 1960, and as early as in 1964 commercial oil production commenced in the region.
 As of today, West Siberia is Russia's major oil production region.
 Most fields within the region are extra large and located close to each other.